-IF A MEDIA GROUP HAS TO RELY ON ADVERTISERS TO SURVIVE, THEN QUALITY JOURNALISM DOESN’T REALLY STAND A CHANCE.
+IF A MEDIA GROUP HAS TO RELY ON ADVERTISERS TO SURVIVE, THEN QUALITY JOURNALISM DOESN’T REALLY STAND MUCH OF A CHANCE.

 That is a bold claim.
 I say it only after decades of experience working in the television news media.

-Let me try to help you learn this fact more quickly.
+Let me try to help you learn this fact more quickly than I did.

 Here in America, every business survives or falls based on how much money it generates.
 If your money generating system is dependent on other businesses being willing to pay you money to promote them, guess what?
 They do not like it when you point out their flaws.